 More than once in history, Regensberg was plagued by arson.

-Take the year 1540 when two-thirds of the Oberburg section were lost to a fire, including its watering hole referred to as “Krone”.
+Take the year 1540 when two-thirds of the Oberburg section was lost to a fire, including its watering hole called “Krone.”
 At the time, there was no water to fight the fire, so the townspeople used their wine reserves instead...

 After being rebuilt and extinguished yet again in 2011, the Relais & Châteaux Hotel Krone Regensberg is here to stay for good.
 The architecture is as unique as each of the nine rooms and suites.
 The historic part of the hotel showcases exposed supporting beams.
 And where the wooden floor changes to polished concrete, the newly constructed house begins.

-Within these old structures, each hotel room has been given its own character.
+Each hotel room has been given its own character within these old structures.

 My Bergblick mountain view room features a truly widescreen window.
-The slit reminds of a medieval embrasure, but there is nothing evil about it.
+The slit reminds me of a medieval embrasure, but nothing is evil.
 The lofty room for “visionaries and aesthetes” is entirely encased in larch wood from the region, giving it a warm and soothing feel.

 What's for dinner at Restaurant Taverne?

-I get the same warm vibes from the hosts and hostesses at Hotel Krone Regensberg, too.
-They are approachable, courteous and passionate about their house.
+I also get the same warm vibes from the hosts and hostesses at Hotel Krone Regensberg.
+They are approachable, courteous, and passionate about their house.
 Executive Chef Ale Mordasini who is helming Restaurant Taverne presents an honest four-course dinner.
 And to my delight, he grabs a chair and joins our party.

 My favorite dish features locally grown white asparagus, grilled, in a mousse of morel mushrooms.
 "I've gathered the garnishings in the nearby fields," the chef explains.
-This dish is proof that Chef Ale lives the Relais & Châteaux vision of sourcing locally.
+This dish proves that Chef Ale lives the Relais & Châteaux vision of sourcing locally.